 As St. Paul's School Trustee (2003-2010), he initiated a "Green Grid" project for renewable energy generators (such as solar panels) on school rooftops, homework policy reform, campaigned to keep Toronto's school pools open, advocated for governance and accountability reform, demanded genuine consultation processes for his community, initiated an "Financial Literacy" curriculum to teach students about matters including credit cards, budgets and the stock market, worked with his community to rebuild North Toronto Collegiate Institute and championed initiatives to curb youth violence.

-As a community advocate, Councillor Matlow has fought for the protection of local green space, tenants who need a strong voice, transit riders, support for local business areas, farmers markets and arts and cultural events, preservation of Toronto's Mount Pleasant Cemetery, revitalization of neighbourhoods and parks, abolishment of the Ontario Municipal Board from Toronto, a strategic plan for Toronto's seniors to create an age-friendly city, campaigned for public transit and for solutions to gridlock and has advocated for governance reform at every level of government.
+As a community advocate and city councillor, Councillor Matlow has fought for the protection of local green space, tenants who need a strong voice, transit riders, support for local business areas, farmers markets and arts and cultural events, revitalization of neighbourhoods and parks, abolishment of the Ontario Municipal Board from Toronto, a strategic plan for Toronto's seniors to create an age-friendly city, campaigned for urgent, honest and evidence-based plans for public transit and for solutions to gridlock, co-founded the Midtown Yonge BIA, has advocated for governance reform at every level of government and is always active working with residents on several local priorities and initiatives.
 Councillor Matlow holds regular town hall meetings with the residents of Ward 22.
-Please check his community website for meeting notices.
+Please check his community website at www.joshmatlow.ca for notices and updates.

 Councillor Matlow is a member of the following Committees, Boards and Agencies: